jiiihpeeh/CallingNimFromRust-Tauri/README.md

 Target: Tauri.

+Since  Tauri is my target it is enough to pass strings as arguments and return strings.
+The whole Tauri's Rust business is bit wacky without bindings.
+Rust is a modern language being somewhere between C and C++  which is very low level considering javascript.

 What this is not for: If you need to make humongous amounts of calls - this is a bit closer to socket communication considering performance which means type conversions and serialization.

-Since  Tauri is my target it is enough to pass strings as arguments and return strings.

 Brief version --- more details coming